Vegan Double Chocolate Cookies

 This recipe is very rich and indulgent, so probably not something you want to be eating everyday but its great as a treat!
 I know that is probably very obvious to you but I feel like I need to make them clear when I post recipes like this on a blog which focuses on healthy whole plant-based foods most of the time.

 I chose to use coconut sugar in this recipe because its what I had and I like the taste but feel free to use brown sugar as a substitute!
-Coconut sugar pretty similar to regular sugar but its slightly lower in fructose and contains tiny amounts of fibre and nutrients so it could be argued it is very slightly healthier then sugar but it is not a health food!
-You should be trying to fibre and nutrients from fruit, veg, grains and legumes not sugar.
+Coconut sugar pretty similar to regular sugar but its slightly lower in fructose and contains tiny amounts of fibre and nutrients so it could be argued it is very slightly healthier than sugar but it is not a health food!
+You should be trying to get fibre and nutrients from fruit, veg, grains and legumes instead of sugar.

 Sorry for rambling on about sugar but what I want you to take from this is that sugar is not something to be feared!
 Yes we should be trying to eat less added sugar but that doesn’t mean we have to cut it out completely.
 So enjoy your sweet treats whether they are made with coconut sugar, normal sugar or any sweetener in moderation!
 A healthy and balanced diet should include all types of food so that you don’t feel restricted!